 The production of cement used in concrete is thought to be responsible for 5-8% of global carbon dioxide emissions, but a new approach to making cement has the potential to reduce both greenhouse gas emissions and water consumption.
 In its raw state, concrete dust is environmentally friendly, as it is a natural component.
-But it is in the industrial extraction of the materials, the mixing and, of course, the application of the concrete that it is no longer environmentally friendly.
+However, it is in the industrial extraction of the materials, the mixing and application of the concrete that it is no longer considered eco-friendly.
 Concrete floors, dyed with non-toxic pigments, are a healthier alternative to carpets because they do not emit harmful VOCs and are easy to sweep.

-In fact, VOC emissions from concrete building products are much lower than most other building materials, according to PCA.
+In fact, VOC emissions from concrete building products are much lower than most other building materials, according to the Portland Cement Association (PCA).
 The use of natural lime-cement wall finishes and concrete countertops can also significantly reduce total VOC concentrations inside a home.
 The most widely used building material on the planet, it has given us sculptural buildings, sturdy bridges and dams, car parks and countless other structures that surround us.
 But concrete is also responsible for about 8 per cent of the world's carbon emissions.

 Central recently used CarbonCure technology for the concrete it supplied to LinkedIn for the 245,000 square foot headquarters the networking company is building in Mountain View, California.
 The lifespan of concrete building products can be double or triple that of other common building materials.
 Only in its most natural state can concrete be said to be environmentally friendly, and only as a powder can it be degradable.
-Four different concrete materials made from three different BYF and OPC cements were used in small-scale models in Romania, Spain and the UK and in a test plant in Spain.
+Four different concrete materials made from three different blast furnace slag (BYF) and ordinary Portland cement (OPC) cements were used in small-scale models in Romania, Spain and the UK and in a test plant in Spain.